 What is a Subdivision?

 A subdivision is the division of any area of land into two or more parcels and can include a re-subdivision and/or a consolidation of two or more parcels.
 There are three types of subdivision plans: preliminary, tentative, and final.
-The Subdivision Bylaw (P-600) is in effect for the entire municipality, and regulates how land may be subdivided.
-For information on subdivision fees, please see the Planning & Development Fees page.
+The Subdivision Bylaw (P-600) is in effect for the entire Municipality, and regulates how land may be subdivided.
+For information on subdivision fees, please visit Planning & Development Fees.

-- The applicant discusses the requirements for subdivision of land with the Development Officer.
+- The applicant discusses the requirements for subdivision of land with the Development Officer by calling 902-883-3387.
 This is necessary because different areas throughout the Municipality require different lot sizes and frontages depending on their location and zone.

-- At the Planning and Development Office, a completed subdivision application is made for subdivision approval along with 14 copies of the surveyed plan of subdivision.
+- At the Planning and Development Office, a completed subdivision application is made for approval along with one digital copy and 6 hard copies of the surveyed plan of subdivision.
 This plan is to be prepared by a registered Nova Scotia Land Surveyor.
+Digital submissions can be made by emailing email@example.com.
+At the time of digital submission, please inquire about applicable fees and payment options.

 - Contact the Municipal Department of Infrastructure and Operations to determine whether the lot can be serviced by sewer and/or water.
 If sewer services are not available, the lot must meet Nova Scotia Environment requirements for installation of an on-site sewage disposal system.
-You will need to hire a Qualified Person to assess the lot and determine the minimum lot size.
+You will need to hire a qualified person to assess the lot and determine the minimum lot size.
 That report will need to be submitted to the Provincial Department of Environment for final approval, along with a copy of the proposed plan of subdivision.
+Review NSE Checklist for Subdivision Application Information Required.

-- The application is sent to other provincial agencies for their approval/comments (ie. Department of Environment, Department of Transportation, Land Registration Office).
+- The application is sent to other provincial agencies for their approval/comments ( Department of Environment, Department of Transportation, Land Registration Office).

 - Two copies of the plan, the Notice of Subdivision Approval, along with registration fees and documents as required, are sent to the Provincial Registry of Deeds for registration, when the plan meets all municipal requirements.